FFsDeagle/1Trip/README.md

 ## Project Name

-1Trip
+ShopWise

 ## Description

-1Trip is a software application designed to simplify the process of planning and organising shopping trips.
+ShopWise is a software application designed to simplify the process of planning and organising shopping trips.
 It offers users a user-friendly interface to create and manage shopping lists and individual products.

 ## Progress and Next Steps